| 20 min read

 • 53% of employed US adults receive workplace catering at least once a week, while the remaining 47% work in organisations with no regular food programme.

-• 43% of organisations now have a recurring employee meal programme in place, up 17% from 2024.
+• 43% of organisations now have a recurring employee meal programme in place, up 17% from 2024 — one of the fastest-growing benefit categories tracked by ezCater.

 • 60% of workplaces plan to increase their food spending in 2025, with nearly a third expecting budget increases of 25% or more.